bassamanator/Sovol-SV06-firmware/README.md

 1. `cd ~/printer_data/config`
 2. Empty entire `~/printer_data/config` folder.
 Unfortunately, for safety reasons I will not post this command here.
 However, in linux, you can delete files via `rm filename`.
-3. `git clone -b master --single-branch https://github.com/bassamanator/Sovol-SV06-firmware.git .`
+3. `git clone -b sv06-plus --single-branch https://github.com/bassamanator/Sovol-SV06-firmware.git .`

 ### Download the ZIP

-1. [Download](https://github.com/bassamanator/Sovol-SV06-firmware/archive/refs/heads/master.zip) the `ZIP` file containing the Klipper configuration.
+1. [Download](https://github.com/bassamanator/Sovol-SV06-firmware/archive/refs/heads/sv06-plus.zip) the `ZIP` file containing the Klipper configuration.
-2. The parent folder in the `ZIP` is `Sovol-SV06-firmware-master`.
+2. The parent folder in the `ZIP` is `Sovol-SV06-firmware-sv06-plus`.
 This is relevant in the next step.
 3. Extract **only** the *contents* of the parent folder into `~/printer_data/config`.

 ## Initial Steps